Seaside Greenway: all the paths along the waterfront, from Coal Harbour to Spanish Banks.

 Nonetheless, Seaside was connecting up.
 More kilometres opened every year in the nineties, the region was building a network in the 2000s, the Bikeway Network was in full bloom.
-Add in downtown bike lanes, Burrard Bridge, Point Grey Road – expansion of bikeways throughout the city.
+Add in downtown bike lanes, Burrard Bridge, Point Grey Road.
 Growth was inevitable.

 Like any attractive and free transportation option, it began to fill up.
 But we weren’t anywhere near incoherent congestion.
 Wheel and feet got along pretty well on Seaside – except in some of the parks.
 And there was still room for tourists.

 Then, March of 2020.
 Overnight we found out what our very own latent demand was when Park Drive and Beach Avenue became Flow Ways*.

 Vancouver immediately experienced the difference, and they liked it.